Gradyc01/MovieStorageCLI/README.md

 IMDb URL or ID, and provides commands for listing, searching, viewing, updating, and removing titles.

-When started without a subcommand, the application can open an interactive prompt and synchronize the local movie list with a JSON file in a GitHub repository.
+When started without a subcommand, the application opens an interactive prompt and can synchronize the local movie list with a JSON file in a GitHub repository.
+It also includes a natural-language assistant command powered by Gemini for interacting with the tracker without writing raw CLI flags.

 ## Requirements

 - Go 1.27 or later
-- A TMDB API key for the `add` command
+- A TMDB API key for the `add` command and TMDB-backed metadata lookups
+- A Gemini API key for the `clank` command
 - A GitHub personal access token and repository for interactive synchronization

 ## Configuration

 The application reads configuration from `environment.properties` in the project root.
-If a value is not present there, it falls back to the process environment.
+If a value is not present there, it falls back to the `system.properties` file created next to the executable and then the process environment.

 Create or update `environment.properties` with values appropriate for your